Polysorbate 80: Laboratory

-Some mycobacteria contain a type of lipase (enzyme that breaks up lipid molecules); when these species are added to a mixture of polysorbate 80 and phenol red, they cause the solution to change color, so this is used as a test to identify the phenotype of a strain or isolate.
+Some mycobacteria contain a type of lipase (enzyme that breaks up lipid molecules).
+When these species are added to a mixture of polysorbate 80 and phenol red, they break down polysorbate 80 and cause the solution to change color, so this is used as a test to identify the phenotype of a strain or isolate.

 On RODAC agar plates used in microbiological control, polysorbate 80 counteracts disinfectants often found on sampled surfaces, thereby allowing the microbes found on these surfaces to grow.